 Congratulations on your offer.
 We hope to see you at one of our offer holder events.
 Take a look at some course info below and hear from our students.

 Our online events are a great way to find out more about your course, the community you'll be studying in, and they are an opportunity to meet staff and students, and experience subject taster sessions.
-School of Computing and Communications student Jess hopes you can make it!
+Physics student Andrew hopes you can make it!

 Your offer holder event

 Our offer holder events are a great way to find out more about your course and the community you’ll be studying in.
 You can take a virtual tour of our facilities and chat with students and staff to find more about Physics at Lancaster.
 We have five offer holder events and each one features interactive taster talks on different topics within physics.
 Choose the event which features the topics of interest to you the most.
 You can come to any event, as there is a lot in common, despite the specialist areas covered.
 You can register once you receive your personal email with a booking link.

 Welcome to Physics An insight into the Physics department.
 Find out what it is like to study here, take a look at our courses on offer and learn about our research areas.
 You will also have the opportunity to ask your questions to staff and students.

 A choice of interactive taster talks

 A student-led tour of the Department Take a virtual tour of the department with student ambassadors and an opportunity to ask any more questions you may have.

 End of the event